Is EngSci For Me?

 U of T Bookstore

 Whether you’re finding a textbook for a class, need to do some last-minute holiday shopping, or just want to get some nice clothes for yourself, the U of T Bookstore has you covered.
 You can go in-person to check out various physical books and clothing items.
 The website is a full digital catalogue, and your professors will direct you to the appropriate links to purchase course textbooks, if applicable.
-The Bookstore is also in the same building as the original Koffler Student Services Centre (which has been temporarily relocated for renovations).
+The Bookstore is also in the same building as the original Koffler Student Services Centre (whose services have has been temporarily relocated while the space is being renovated).

 Convocation Hall